dankrasilnikov/pill_checker/README.md

 ## Conclusion

-MedsRecognition reflects my passion for healthcare and tech.
+MedsRecognition reflects my passion for both healthcare and tech.
 It’s a hands-on example of how quickly you can learn a new tech stack and build something that truly makes a difference.

 &copy; 2025 Svetlana Perekrestova.
 All Rights Reserved.